aryszka/jobqueue/README.md

 # JobStack

 This library provides stack implementation for long running or otherwise expensive processing jobs.
-As a special, it implements the standard http.Handler in addition to the generic interface.
+As a special case, it implements the standard http.Handler in addition to the generic interface.

 ## Mechanism